hbc/knowledgebase/wgs/crispr-offtarget.md

----
-title: How to find off-target CRISPR edits
-description: How to find off-target CRISPR edits
-category: research
-subcategory: wgs
-tags: [annotation]
----

 # Overview
 This guide is how to call offtarget edits in a CRISPR edited genome.
 This is pretty easy to and only takes a few steps.
 First, we need to figure out what is